MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 ### Latest version

 Download and install the latest release of the Azure CLI.
-When the installer asks if it can make changes to your computer, click the "Yes" box.
+When the installer asks if it can make changes to your computer, select the "Yes" box.

 > [!div class="nextstepaction"]
 > [Latest release of the Azure CLI](https://aka.ms/installazurecliwindows)